Stories from Templecurraheen

 Graves of Clergymen

 Did you know that clergymen were sometimes buried facing West, rather than East like everyone else?
-Templecurraheen holds examples of this tradition, including the grave of Rev. John O'Neill, Prior of the Carmelite house at Castlelyons, who died in 1769...
+Templecurraheen holds examples of this tradition — including the grave of Rev. Father John O'Neill, Prior of the Carmelite house at Castlelyons, whose burial here alongside the Coppinger family tomb points to a Penal-Times story of refuge, a hidden death, and a memorial paid for by those who sheltered him…

 Read the full story →